Color Glass Condensate meets High Twist Expansion: The twist expansion formalism

 The main purpose of this paper is to study the multiple scattering effect in the presence of large nuclei.
 In particular, we consider a real scattering process of direct photon production in proton-nucleus ($pA$) collision,

 where $P_p$ and $P_A$ are the momentum for the incoming proton and the average momentum per nucleon inside the nucleus respectively, and $p_{\gamma}$ is the momentum of the observed photon.
 In this process, the incident parton from the proton may encounter multiple scatterings with the partons from the nucleus before eventually producing the direct photon.
-Such multiple scatterings can be expressed as a sum of contribution from single, double, and higher multiple scatterings \cite{Qiu:2001hj},
+Such multiple scatterings can be expressed as a sum of contributions from single, double, and higher multiple scatterings \cite{Qiu:2001hj},

-where the superscript ${\rm LT}$ indicates the leading twist (i.e. twist-2) contribution from single scattering, while ${\rm T4}$ stands for twist-4 contribution from double scattering and the single-triple interference.
+where the superscript ${\rm LT}$ indicates the leading twist (i.e. twist-2) contribution from single scattering, while ${\rm T4}$ stands for twist-4 contribution from double scattering and the single-triple interference\footnote{ The interference diagram between one gluon and two gluon exchange amplitudes (twist-3) contributes in the polarized case.
+We neglect this contribution as our focus in the unpolarized differential cross-section.}.
 The ellipsis represents the contributions beyond the twist-4 level, which involve higher multiple scattering processes.